Courchevel is a fashionable and convenient resort in one of the world’s largest ski areas.

 Courchevel comprises four major separate settlements, each defined by its altitude in metres.
 Courchevel 1850 is the largest of the four and the focal point for all the best skiing, shopping and nightlife.
-Courchevel 1650 is a little less glamorous — and consequently more reasonably priced — a purpose-built resort with its own ski area which links up with 1850 and a growing popularity.
+Courchevel 1650 is more traditional French — and consequently more reasonably priced — a purpose-built resort with its own ski area which links up with 1850 and a growing popularity.

 Courchevel 1300, also known as Le Praz and is an old Alpine village of great character.
 It has two telecabines: one links with Courchevel 1850 and one goes higher into the ski area at Les Chenus.
 A major landmark here is the ski jumping hill, left from the 1992 Olympics and is still used today.

 Lastly Courchevel 1550 is a quieter area with a mixture of chalets and chalet blocks, linked easily to the main Courchevel town via a fast gondola or chairlift it is an ideal place to stay if you want to enjoy Courchevel often without the Courchevel prices.